acorderob/sd-webui-prompt-postprocessor/README.md

 It is recommended to use the object format for the wildcard parameters and for choices with complex options.

 Wildcards can contain just one choice.
 In json and yaml formats this allows the use of a string value for the keys, rather than an array.

+A choice inside a wildcard can also be a list or a dictionary of one element containing a list.
+These are considered anonymous wildcards.
+With a list it will be an anonymous wildcard with no choice options, and with a dictionary the key will be the options for the choice containing the anonymous wildcard and the value the choices of the anonymous wildcard.
+Anonymous wildcards can help formatting complex choice values that are used in only one place and thus creating a regular wildcard is not necessary.
+See test.yaml for examples.

 #### Detection of remaining wildcards